czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 Google wants to solve the user’s problem efficiently and doesn’t want several copies of the same thing in its database.

 There are many ways writers might approach the research phrase.
-Some might do all their research upfront and then go to the writing phase.
+Some might do all their research upfront.
 Others might research as they go along.

 I don’t think the approach matters along as the final outcome speaks to your audience.

 So in this article, I will show 10 ways of doing copywriting research when writing content for your business.